angelpadilla/fdis2/README.md

-# Fdis 0.1.34
+# Fdis 0.1.45

-This is a ruby library that helps to interact with the Smarted Web API and the mexican billing system (SAT).
+This is a ruby library that helps to interact with the the mexican billing system (SAT).

 ## Installation